rh-ai-quickstart/Evaluate-agents-with-gaussia-evalhub/README.md

 ## Detailed description

+In the hyper-competitive retail sector, digital storefronts and AI shopping assistants are the new frontline of the customer experience.
+For retail brands, maintaining impeccable accuracy, fairness, and safety is a business imperative.
+A retail chatbot recommending products must do so without bias, ensuring it does not make demographic assumptions or steer customers unfairly, while strictly avoiding toxic language or insensitive responses that could instantly alienate shoppers.

+Furthermore, these agents must possess genuine humanity and empathy.
+If a customer is frustrated about a delayed birthday shipment or a double charge, a robotic, tone-deaf response can permanently drive them to a competitor.
+In an industry where customer acquisition costs are soaring and brand loyalty is razor-thin, a single rogue interaction can spark a viral public relations disaster.
+Retailers must ensure their automated fleets deliver high-touch, personalized service that feels human and safe, protecting both the customer relationship and the bottom line.

-Building one agent in a notebook is straightforward.
+Building one agent with these attributes in a notebook is straightforward.
 Scaling a fleet of retail agents is a different engineering problem.
 Once agents execute repeated workflows for real users, manual review cannot reliably catch context loss, inconsistent guidance, safety regressions, or behavior drift across longer sessions.

 Teams need a repeatable way to answer practical release and governance questions: